BerriAI/litellm/docs/my-website/docs/completion/function_call.md

 # Function Calling
 LiteLLM only supports: OpenAI gpt-4-0613 and gpt-3.5-turbo-0613 for function calling
 ## Quick Start
+This is exactly how OpenAI supports function calling for gpt-4-0613 and gpt-3.5-turbo-0613
 ```python
 import os, litellm
 from litellm import completion